-There are several ways of extinguishing easements.
+There are several ways of extinguishing them.
 An easement can for instance be extinguished by Act of Parliament.
-Alternatively, the owner of the land with the benefit of the easement can execute a deed releasing the owner of the land from the burden of the easement.
+Alternatively, the owner of the land with the benefit of the easement can execute a deed releasing the owner of the land from the burden of it.
 And if both parcels of land come into the ownership and possession of the same person, the easement is extinguished.

 Does an easement allow a person to take any natural produce or soil from the land?

 No. This is known as ‘profits a prendre’.
 An easement is a right to use land; it’s a privilege without a profit.
 A profit, on the other hand, is a right for a person to remove products of natural growth from another person’s land.
 Examples include fishing and shooting rights.

 Is there any other legal entitlement to enter another person’s land?

 Yes.
 Under the Access to Neighbouring Land Act 1992 a person may gain access to neighbouring land in order to carry out essential repairs to his own property, upon appropriate notice.
 If access is refused then a court order can be applied for.